 Anna may be nauseous with the hang-over from frat-party-hell, but she’s also late for work.
 Her boss, the brooding, dark Stephano Moretti awaits.
-She staggers to his office, noting, bewildered, that an assistant usurped her desk.
-Stephano confronts her with the FACT of their marriage, while he seethes with internal anger and revenge against her perfidy (she accused him of infidelity, LEFT him, and then, sued him for billions).
+She staggers to his office, noting, bewildered, an assistant has usurped her desk.
+Stephano confronts her with their marriage, while he seethes with anger and revenge against her perfidy (she accused him of infidelity, LEFT him, and sued him for billions).
 Anna is flabbergasted at the news she married Stephano: ” ‘Why would I have married you?’
 He shifted his chair forward and leaned over to speak directly into her ear.
 His warm breath stirred the strands of her hair, making her pulses stir with them.
 ‘Because you wanted my body.’
 His nearness meant she had to concentrate hard to form a response.
 ‘This is no time for your jokes.
 I wouldn’t marry you.
-I have self-respect.’ ” (A passage that only hints at Smart’s protagonists’ wit.)
-Anna falls in a dead faint.
-Stephano takes her to hospital and she is diagnosed with concussion-causing “retrograde amnesia.”
+I have self-respect.’ ” Anna faints; Stephano takes her to hospital and she is diagnosed with concussion-caused “retrograde amnesia.”
 Anna has lost the last year of her life: that is, their marriage!
-Stephano seizes the opportunity to exact revenge: pretend their marriage is intact, seduce his wife, and then humiliate her publicly, as she did him.
+Stephano seizes the opportunity to exact revenge: pretend their marriage is intact, seduce Anna and humiliate her publicly, as she did him.

 Once A Moretti Wife is outlandish, unlikely, and entertaining.
 Smart’s ability to make her characters vibrate with temperament is wonderful.
 Miss Bates loved Stephano’s blunt charm: he was always roguishly lopsided grinning.
 He was big, funny, cut-to-the-chase and had a penchant for entertaining endearments: MissB. loved his “bambolina” for Anna.
-He was cynical about love and yet so deprived as a child that he’s totally dense when he is heartbroken over the havoc he wreaks on his beloved Anna and their wedded idyll.
+He was cynical about love and yet so deprived as a child that he’s dense when he is heartbroken over the havoc he wreaks on his beloved Anna and their wedded idyll.